 - Sleep: This is when your body and brain repair and re-energize.
 When you sleep, the brain releases hormones that aid in tissue growth and repair blood vessels.
 Aiming for at least seven hours of sleep every night is a good rule of thumb.
 Not getting adequate sleep can not only hinder your recovery, but also put you at higher risk for certain medical conditions.

 - Hydration: Your body is more than 90 percent fluid!
 Drinking enough water and maintaining the proper electrolyte balance throughout the day promotes better digestion, regulation of body temperature, and protects and supports soft tissue - especially your brain.
-Although the recommended water intake will vary depending on activity level, age, physical condition and environment, you should aim to drink a minimum of half an ounce of water per pound of body weight in order to experience these benefits.
+Although water and electrolyte intake will vary depending on activity level, age, physical condition and environment, please consult your doctor for proper levels.

 - Nutrition: When it comes to nutrition, it can be difficult to figure out what works best for you.
 Focusing on proper post-workout nutrition will have a significant impact on how your body bounces back after intense training.
 It is important to prioritize carbohydrates with a low-glycemic index post-workout, but also make sure to consume protein and healthy fats to help your body replenish energy stores, repair muscles and reduce inflammation.